Treatment after dental implant surgery

 Some bleeding or redness in the saliva is normal for 24 hours.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
 If bleeding continues please call for further instructions.

 Swelling is a normal occurrence after surgery.
-To minimize swelling, apply an ice or frozen peas on the cheek in the area of surgery.
+To minimize swelling, apply a cold pack, ice pack or frozen peas on the cheek in the area of surgery.
 Do not apply ice or anything frozen directly on the skin.
 Cover the ice in a bag or towel.
-Apply the ice continuously, as much as possible, for the first 24-36 hours.
+Apply the ice continuously, as much as possible, for the first 48 hours.
 Keep your head elevated as much as possible.
 Avoid lying flat.
 Sleep or rest in a recliner or with extra pillows under your head.

 You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
 For moderate pain, 1 or 2 Tylenol or Extra Strength Tylenol may be taken every 3-4 hours.
 Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
 Ibuprofen, bought over the counter comes in 200 mg tablets: 2-3 tablets may be taken every 3-4 hours as needed for pain.
 For severe pain, the prescribed medication should be taken as directed.
 Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.